RidgeFoo/odin-todo/README.md

 # Odin - Todo Project

-- Adding a task to project
-- todo.js holds all the projects:

-  - Should the projects and tasks objects contain their own methods or should they just be objects with properties?
-  - Should the todo.js handle adding projects and tasks - seems simpler that way.
-  - Projects and Tasks could be classes?
-    - Projects have Tasks?
-    - If they stay the way they are the todo.js is still coordinating the interaction between Projects and Tasks.
-      - For example, adding a task:
-        - we would get the relevant project
-        - We then use that project to add a new task
-      - For displaying tasks
-        - Get the relevant project
-        - Project lists tasks

-- Serialising and De-serialising tasks and projects is a problem potentially.
-- When loading from storage the objects all need to be recreated.

-  - Does it make sense to have methods with the project and task objects?
-  - Should todo.js handle all of the functionality relating to projects and tasks?

 ## To Do:

 - [x] Project drop down in add task needs to use a similar rendering method to the tasks